varshacl6/Backend/README.md

 4. Integrate with Swagger
 5. Entity Framework
 6. Move the Dockerfile to root folder as there was minor path issue
-7. Basic auditing - automatically generate EnteredBy, UpdatedBy, EnteredOn, UpdatedOn
+7. Basic auditing - automatically generate EnteredBy, UpdatedBy, EnteredOn, UpdatedOn (refer https://github.com/varshacl6/Backend/blob/master/DemoApplication/Data/ApplicationDbContext.cs)
 8. EFCore.NamingConventions framework to map all the column names to snake_case

 Commands: